typicode/lodash-id/README.md

 * Native functions can be used
 * Doesn't hide the database from you

-_* Only ~200 bytes minified and gzipped, ~5kb with Underscore or ~3kb with the custom minimal Lo-Dash build._
+_* Only ~200 bytes minified and gzipped, ~5kb with Underscore or ~3kb with a custom minimal Lo-Dash build._

 ## Setup